Kay Williamson: Career

 Her many publications include a grammar and dictionary of the Ijo language, a dictionary of Igbo and numerous articles on diverse topics.

 Kay Williamson was known for her concern for social responsibility in linguistics.
 She was totally convinced that a linguist must help speakers of the languages of her research to produce texts in their languages.
 She devoted a substantial part of her time to the Rivers Readers Project, an exercise designed to introduce reading and writing in primary schools in about 20 dialects or languages in the predominantly Ijo-speaking area.
 As a byproduct, several books (including primers, readers, teachers' notes, spelling manuals, and collection of folk-tales) were compiled by Williamson and her collaborators.

 In 2002, she was appointed UNESCO Professor of Cultural Heritage, University of Port Harcourt, a position she held until her death.

 Her unpublished work is being edited by Roger Blench.

 Later life

 Williamson was brought up as a Methodist but became a Quaker in the early 1990s, and subsequently took peace activism very seriously.

 She died at the age of 69 in Brazil on 3 January 2005.

-The Kay Williamson Educational Foundation has been established to support to support work in Nigerian languages.
+The Kay Williamson Educational Foundation has been established to support work in Nigerian languages.